Once (Nightwish album): Reception and legacy

 During the first week of its release, Once entered the Finnish, German and Norwegian charts at number one, later topping the European Top 100 Albums chart.
 It was also the first Nightwish album to chart in the United States, reaching No. 42 on the Billboard Top Heatseekers chart, and the band's first album to chart in UK, reaching No. 10 on the Rock Chart.
 In 2005, Once was ranked number 383 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 In 2017, it was ranked 89th at Rolling Stone's "100 Greatest Metal Albums of All Time".

-Once has been certified double platinum in Finland, platinum in Germany, gold in Sweden The single "Nemo" topped the charts in Finland and Hungary, and reached the top ten in four additional countries.
+Once has been certified double platinum in Finland, triple gold in Germany, and gold in Sweden.
+The single "Nemo" topped the charts in Finland and Hungary, and reached the top ten in four additional countries.
 It remained on the UK Rock Chart for more than a year.
 "Nemo" therefore remains their most successful single ever, and Once reached number 47 in the list of best-selling albums of all time in Finland.
 As of June 2013, the album had sold 2.3 million copies worldwide, Nightwish's best-selling album to date.

 Track listing

+All lyrics are written by Tuomas Holopainen, except where noted; all music is composed by Holopainen, except where noted; all lead vocals by Tarja Turunen, except where noted.